-OpenSprinkler has several hardware versions: OpenSprinkler v3 (with built-in WiFi, and optionally wired Ethernet module), OpenSprinkler 2.3 (wired Ethernet only), and OpenSprinkler Pi (or OSPi, driven by an RPi).
+OpenSprinkler has several hardware versions: OpenSprinkler v3 (with built-in WiFi, two independent sensor terminals, and optionally wired Ethernet module), OpenSprinkler 2.3 (wired Ethernet only), and OpenSprinkler Pi (or OSPi, driven by an RPi).
 OpenSprinkler v3 and 2.3 are fully assembled and come with pre-flashed firmware.
 OSPi requires some assembly steps (e.g. plugging in your Raspberry Pi) and firmware installation.
-For all versions, the main controller can switch 8 zones; and additional zones can be added by linking zone expanders (each expander adds 16 zones; up to four expanders are supported, for a total of 8 + 16 4 = 72 zones).
+For all versions, the main controller can switch 8 zones; and additional zones are supported by adding zone expanders (each expander adds 16 zones).
+OpenSprinkler 2.3 and v3 supports up to 72 zones; OpenSprinkler Pi supports up to 200 zones.
 In addition, OpenSprinkler v3 has three variants: AC-powered, DC-powered, and LATCH:

 - AC-powered version comes with an orange terminal block.
 24VAC power adapter is NOT included by default but can be purchased as an optional add-on (or use your own 24VAC power adapter). - DC-powered version comes with a black power barrel, and a 7.5VDC adapter is included by default for North American users.
-You can also use your own DC adapter with output voltage anywhere between 6VDC to 12VDC, or use a 12VDC solar panel.
-Though it's powered by DC adapter, it can operate 24VAC sprinkler valves. - Similar to the DC-powered version, the LATCH version comes with a black power barrel, and 7.5VDC adapter is included for North American users.
+You can also use your own DC adapter with output voltage between 7.5VDC to 12VDC, or use a 12VDC solar panel.
+Though it's powered by a DC adapter, it can operate 24VAC sprinkler valves. - Similar to the DC-powered version, the LATCH version comes with a black power barrel, and a 7.5VDC adapter is included for North American users.
 It's designed specifically for latching solenoid valves only.